 Measure Details How did you spend your service pupil premium allocation last academic year?
 We hired a Pastoral Support Assistant who provided support to the emotional wellbeing and academic achievement of service children.
-The pupils have access to 'The Nest', our pastoral room for either one to one sessions or group nurture sessions.
+The pupils have access to 'The Den' or 'The Rainbow Room' our pastoral rooms for either one to one sessions or group nurture sessions.
 What was the impact of that spending on service pupil premium eligible pupils?
 Teachers observed improvements in wellbeing and attention amongst service children.
 Informative assessments demonstrated progress in subject areas where extra support classes were provided.